Northgate railway station, Brisbane

-Northgate railway station is located on the North Coast line in Queensland, Australia.
-It serves the Brisbane suburb of Northgate.
-Immediately north of the station, the Shorncliffe line branches off.
+Northgate is a railway station operated by Queensland Rail on the Caboolture, Redcliffe Peninsula, Shorncliffe and Sunshine Coast lines.
+It opened in 1882 and serves the Brisbane suburb of Northgate.
+It is a ground level station, featuring two island platforms with two faces each.

 History

 Northgate station opened in 1882 as Toombul with the opening of the North Coast line.
 It was later renamed Northgate Junction and then shortened to Northgate.